-1964 Mao issues a call for the whole country to learn from Dazhai in agriculture and
+Mao issues a call for the whole country to learn from Dazhai in agriculture and Daqing in industry.

-1965 The US sends troops into Vietnam and initiates a massive bombing campaign of North Vietnam.
+1965 | The US sends troops into Vietnam and initiates a massive bombing campaign of North Vietnam.

 Russia sends North Vietnam aircraft, weapon and technical personnel; China supplies small arms and food.